 Buy an amp that has plenty of connections for what you need.

-Next, Grab some popcorn and enjoy a hard days installation work of your new Home Theatre Projector System enjoy.
+Now go grab some popcorn and enjoy a hard days installation work of your new Home Theatre Projector System enjoy.